wilsonteng97/TGIFHacks-98-Getting-into-Data-Science-with-Pandas/README.md

 ## 2. HDB Resale Prices Example
 *Dataset taken from [Data.gov.sg](https://data.gov.sg/group/infrastructure)*

 Now that we've discussed the Data Science process, let's dive into our example.
+As some of you may have guessed, we are going to predict the price of HDB resale flats!

+**Problem Statement:**
+*Can we predict the the resale price of a house given the floor area of the house (in m<sup>2</sup>)?*

+As such, we are using the `floor_area_sqm` feature to predict `resale_price`.

 ### 2.1 Import Libraries